 These BBQ mats can be used on your own barbecue to keep clean your plate and grill, or they can be used for public barbecues.
 Public barbeques can get quite dirty.
 But a BBQ Mat will ensure that your grill and cooking surfaces are clean.

 After you’re done, wipe the mat clean with a damp cloth.

-We’d be happy to tell you our #1 caravan accessory, the BBQARM.
+We’d be happy to tell you our #1 caravan accessory is the BBQARM.

-It has greatly simplified our set-up, cut down on set-up/pack up time, and reduced the amount of stuff we have to take.
+It has greatly simplified our set-up, cut down on set-up/pack up time and reduced the amount of items we have to take.

 The BBQARM is permanently mounted to the van’s side.
 We can swing the arm out for transport and then slip the tray into the tunnel boot.
 There are no awkward tables or stands required for the barbecue.

 This is a very important item to have on your caravan accessories wish list.